bleek42/bleek42/README.md

 ## **About**

 - A life-long tech enthusiast, troubleshooter, power-user with 4 years of experience in modern web application development: Fluent in HTML, CSS, JavaScript, SQL / NoSQL, as well as a deep understanding of the NodeJS/NPM package ecosystem, and 2 years teaching student developers in remote settings.
-Keen on Windows, Linux, various shell scripting languages, package managers, etc., and understand system administration, security hardening, maintaining, or otherwise configuring based on use-case.
-I emphasize ongoing user-literacy improvements, especially where observed to be lacking early on that I find critical to long-term student success.
+Keen on  I emphasize ongoing user-literacy improvements, especially where observed to be lacking early on that I find critical to long-term student success.
 Strong emphasis on the importance of basic keyboard, shortcut, command line, & editor competencies, using code snippets, certain completion tools, and plenty more that generally encourages making learning a programming language for the first time less intimidating, while still discouraging particular things that often prevent learning.

-- Well-versed in contemporary libraries, frameworks, & tools, particularly ReactJS / NextJS / React-Native, TypeScript (or JSDoc), NodeJS, PNPM / Yarn, Express / Fastify / NestJS, SQL, NoSQL  / MongoDB), GraphQL, Docker.
-Open to, even enthusiastic about discovering new things as requirements demand, and not necessarily dedicated to this technical stack.
-Others have described me as a fast learner proactive, analytical, engages with good faith constructive criticism, and a patient teacher that makes concepts accessible, while still pushing to ensure a challenging experience & long-term mastery.
+- Well-versed with Windows, Linux, various shell scripting languages, package managers, system administration, maintainence, security hardening, and other configurations based on a per use case basis.
+Deep understanding of contemporary libraries, frameworks, & tools - particularly ReactJS / NextJS / React-Native, TypeScript (or JSDoc), NodeJS, PNPM / Yarn, Express / Fastify / NestJS, SQL, NoSQL  / MongoDB), GraphQL, Docker, Git, VS Code, & Vim.
+Open, even eager to discovering new things as requirements demand,

+- Others have described me as a fast learner proactive, analytical, engages with good faith constructive criticism, and a patient teacher that makes concepts accessible, while still pushing to ensure a challenging experience & long-term mastery.

 ## *Experience*